 In most cases, the ear canal does not need to be cleaned.
 During hair washing or showers, enough water enters into the ear canal to loosen the wax that has accumulated.
 Additionally, the skin in your ear canal naturally grows in an outward, spiral pattern.
 As it sloughs off, ear wax goes with it.
 Most of the time the wax will loosen and fall out on its own while you are asleep.
 The need for a cotton swab isn’t really necessary.

 For those that have heavy wax build-up, a trip to the doctor may be needed.
 Doctors can easily remove ear wax with a little peroxide mixed with water and injected into the ear.
 The process is virtually painless and is very effective in removing impacted wax.
 If this frequently becomes a problem, patients can ask their physicians for directions to do the procedure at home.

 If you are experiencing wax or dirt build-up in your ears, contact your medical care professional for instructions on how to safely clean your ears.
 Never stick anything into your ear canal, including your own fingers.
 This could further impact the wax or damage the eardrum.
 As a good rule of thumb, if you aren’t sure if what you are doing is safe, contact a hearing health professional or a physician.

 Reprinted with permission from www.healthyhearing.com.
-Please visit their website for the original article “Hearing Aid Dos and Don’t for The Summer”.
+Please visit their website for the original article “Why you shouldn’t clean your ears with cotton swabs”.